alexandreclem/Embedded-Systems/moving-average-esp32/what-is-it-about.md

-## Simple Semaphore using Arduino-Uno
+## Moving Average of Temperature and Humidity using EPS32
 An ESP32 microcontroller and a DHT22 temperature and humidity sensor were used.
 In one core, the values of temperature and humidity were taken and in the second core, the moving average was calculated.

 ### Source Code